 Q: Can the administrator of a plan defer the funding of a prior consolidated solvency deficiency?

-A: No.
+A: No. Or When do the accelerated funding rules for plan amendments and if an

 Q: When do the accelerated funding rules for plan amendments end if an administrator elects both Option 2 and Option 3?